 did not have refrigeration.
 Fresh produce was a rare commodity.

 Salads were something I craved.
 I used to cut out pictures of tossed

-salads from magazines.
+salads and steaks from magazines.
 Rabbit food was a treat way back when.

 It still is today.